maximumberlin76-gif/Resonance-Window-Retention-Resonance-Window-and-Retention-Theorem-in-Nonlinear-Open-Dissipative-Dy/README.md

 The framework explicitly separates:

 - phase alignment,

 - coherent accumulation,

 - structural retention,

 - and stable operational persistence.

 The role of each component is different.

 - R(t)

-acts as an instantaneous coherence indicator.
+acts as an instantaneous coherence-support / synchronization indicator.

-It reflects the current degree of organized structural behavior, but does not by itself guarantee persistence or retained operational continuity.
+It reflects the current degree of organized phase-related behavior and operational synchronization, but does not by itself guarantee persistence, retained structural coherence, or operational continuity.

-A system may temporarily demonstrate high coherence while remaining incapable of sustaining structural organization after reduction of external driving.
+A system may temporarily demonstrate high coherence-support indicators while remaining incapable of sustaining structural organization after reduction of external driving.

 Accumulated coherent structural work is represented by: